Skip to content

 4. Integrations — Katana integrates with the best business tools like QuickBooks Online, Xero, Shopify, and BigCommerce, to name a few, keeps everything synchronized, and allows you to run your business from a centralized platform

-Give Katana a go and simplify your inventory valuations.
-You can try Katana for free with a 14-day trial, so you can experience the power of automation firsthand and learn for yourself why Katana is perfect for your business when getting more control over your inventory.
+Want to see how Katana can simplify your inventory valuation?
+Request a demo and see the power of automation firsthand and learn for yourself why Katana is perfect for your business when getting more control over your inventory.